nasri-lab/security/labs/lab3-en.md

 ### Step 2: Implement HTTPS

-**Fix:** To prevent this from happening, configure your server to use HTTPS instead of HTTP.
-In real-world applications, you need to obtain an SSL certificate.
+**Fix:** To safeguard against the sniffing of sensitive data, configure your server to use HTTPS rather than HTTP.
+For real-world applications, it's necessary to obtain an SSL certificate.

 **Caution:** Never use your passwords or enter sensitive data such as credit card numbers on a website running without HTTPS.
 You might inadvertently provide this data to a malicious party.